Do Fleas Live in Human Hair? Discover Flea Facts & Removal

 Side view of flea showing flattened body

-Side view highlighting the flea’s flattened body designed for moving through fur
+Side view showing the flea's flattened body designed for moving through fur

 High magnification flea showing bristles and mouthparts